rust-lang/rfcs/active/0000-implicit-references.md

 This will encourage people to add an `&` before their parameter type whenever they only need to read the value instead of consuming it.
 For example the `Vec::get` function would have the `fn get(&self, &uint)` definition instead.

-Note that this only concerns `T`.
+Note that this only concerns `&T`.
 The `&mut` syntax should still be mandatory when passing an object by mutable reference, because it explicitly says that the variable will be modified.

 The consequence of this and second proposed change is that when a `&T` parameter is requested and `T` is a base type (integers, floats, etc.), then the compiler should be allowed to optimize this by sending the value itself instead of a pointer to the value.
-This is the avoid a performance hit of passing a `&uint` instead of an `uint`.
+The purpose of this is to avoid the performance hit of passing a `&uint` instead of an `uint`.

 # Drawbacks